E-STAT/Pokemon_Analysis_AngelHack_July/README.md

 ### Data Cleaning

 * Dropped redundant index column
-* Missing/Empty values in "Type2" column replaced with "None"
+* Missing/Empty values in the "Type2" column replaced with "None"
 * Repeating base names was removed

 ### Feature Engineering
-* Added "Cluster" column for each pokemons based on the K-Means Clustering Algorithm
+* Added "Cluster" column for each Pokemon based on the K-Means Clustering Algorithm
-* Added a new image url gotten from pokemondb.net for better visuals
+* Added a new image URL gotten from pokemondb.net for better visuals
-* Added a new column to recognize pokemons with secondary type
+* Added a new column to recognize Pokemons with secondary type

 ## Insights